metruzanca/checkpoint-bot/readme.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the Mozilla Public License 2.0 (MPL-2.0).

 ---